 Check out our pre-visit lesson plan and worksheet to help explain the concept of a museum to your classroom, or you can utilize the lesson plan as a warm-up activity during your visit to the Mid-Michigan Children’s Museum.

 Schedule a visit to see how the Mid-Michigan Children’s Museum can enhance your classroom learning.
 MMCM is an environment dedicated to supporting your teachings with hands-on experiences.
 We offer a special rate for a group or classroom visit.
 Our typical time experience for group reservations is two hours.
-To schedule a group or classroom visit to the MMCM, or for any questions, please email email@example.com or call Ashley McKibbin at (989) 399-6626.
+To schedule a group or classroom visit to the MMCM, or for any questions, please email our Reception Team at email@example.com or call (989) 399-6626.

 MMCM Special School Group Programs for K-4th Grades — Subject to Availability

 In addition to a scheduled visit to the Children’s Museum, special programs are available to heighten students’; visit.
 These 15-30 minute programs are designed to enhance the galleries through direct ties to school curricula and Michigan GLCEs.
-To schedule one of these programs during your visit to the Mid-Michigan Children’s Museum or for any questions please contact: firstname.lastname@example.org.
+To schedule one of these programs during your visit to the Mid-Michigan Children’s Museum or for any questions please contact our Reception Team at firstname.lastname@example.org.

 “Get Up and Grow” — In this hands-on activity, children will examine the needs of a plant as they piece together a flower and complete the activity by planting a flower to take home.